3.9. Module Handling

 Run All

 Starts all available tests for the module.
-In case of Threshold, the generic test case “Formal” and the “Functional” test case are executed.
+In the case of Threshold, the generic test case “Formal” and the “Functional” test case are executed.
 When the tests are finished, a test report window is opened.
-(See also Section 4.6.5, “Run Module Tests...”, the TestCenter Reference, and the Getting Started, chapter 16, Using the TestCenter.)
+(See also Section 4.6.6, “Run Module Tests...”, the TestCenter Reference, and the Getting Started, chapter 16, Using the TestCenter.)

 Edit <AssociatedTest>